barumau/pandunia/eng/I01_ration.md

 The place of the stress is decided by two simple rules.
 In the examples that follow, primary accent is indicated by an acute accent (*á*) and secondary accent by a grave accent (*à*) over the first vowel of a stressed syllable.

-1. Basic words are stressed on the syllable that is before the last consonant of the word.
+1. Root words are stressed on the syllable that is before the last consonant of the word.
-   **hálo! mí vól lóga da háu dúnia báshe.**
+   **hálo! mí vól lóga da gúde dúnia báshe.**
    (_Hello!
 I want to speak the good world language._)
-2. Compound words are stressed according to their component words so that the primary stress is in the main word.
+2. Derived and compound words are stressed according to their components so that the primary stress is in the main word.
    **pandúnia es dèmokrátike báshe.**
    (_Pandunia is a democratic language._)